Pat Harder: Regular season

+Playoffs

 After retirement

 Harder served as an NFL official from 1966 to 1982, working as the umpire on the crew of legendary referee Jim Tunney wearing uniform number 36 from 1966 through 1969, then number 88 from 1970 through 1978, and again in 1982.
-From 1979-81, Harder wore uniform number 8, as officials during those seasons were numbered by position, rather than as an entire group.
+From 1979 to 1981, Harder wore uniform number 8, as officials during those seasons were numbered by position, rather than as an entire group.

-The most famous game he worked came on December 23, 1972, when the Pittsburgh Steelers won their first-ever playoff game on Franco Harris' Immaculate Reception against the Oakland Raiders.
-Harder was also an alternate, as was Tunney, for the 1967 NFL Championship game, famously known as the "Ice Bowl", when the Green Bay Packers defeated the Dallas Cowboys 21-17.
+The most famous game he worked came on December 23, 1972, when the Pittsburgh Steelers won their first playoff game on Franco Harris's Immaculate Reception against the Oakland Raiders.
+Harder was also an alternate, as was Tunney, for the 1967 NFL Championship game, famously known as the "Ice Bowl", when the Green Bay Packers defeated the Dallas Cowboys 21–17.

 He also served as vice-president of a car leasing company in Milwaukee.
 He died in Waukesha, Wisconsin on September 6, 1992.

 Harder was posthumously inducted into the College Football Hall of Fame in 1993.
 In 2005, he was named to the Professional Football Researchers Association Hall of Very Good in the association's third HOVG class.

 The popular chant "Hit 'em again harder, harder, harder" was a University of Wisconsin cheer aimed at Pat Harder and can still be heard at high school and college games today.